flynnzac/mro/README.md

 The mro program processes macros.
 It can also execute Guile Scheme code and use the values it returns in the text.
 The `mro` program is based on a simple stack-based macro language.
 It has six commands and is less than 300 lines of code.

 All of the program's commands are single characters.
-The defaults are well-suited to producing Tex files which is mostly what I use the program for.
 These characters can be changed by providing options to the `make` command. `mro` has the following commands:

 - `#` is the default PUSH command.
 It sets the buffer that the text is written to be the next level up.
 For example, in the text